Imtiyaj5791/DevOps-Journey/Important/Linux.md

     df -h

-If disk utilization is high, I use `du` to find which directory is consuming more space.
+If disk utilization is high on a specific mount oint , I use `du` to find which directory is consuming more space.

 Commands: